 Krishna Bose, academician & former TMC MP, passes away

 Krishna Bose, an academician-turned-politician who was a three-time parliamentarian from West Bengal, died on Saturday due to age-related ailments.
 She was 89.
 Bose, the former Trinamool Congress MP from Jadavpur constituency in Kolkata, was unwell for quite some time.
-She died at a private hospital off E M Bypass at 10.22 am, according to the sources.
+She died at a private hospital of the E M Bypass at 10.22 am, according to family sources.

 Though Bose started in active politics as a member of Congress, she was close to Mamata Banerjee and switched sides when the TMC was formed.
 Bose was elected to the Lok Sabha for the first time in 1996 on a Congress ticket, then in 1998 and 1999 as a TMC candidate.